You must consider the people and the environment around you – before you take-off.

 There are more than 600 national parks in Australia covering more than 28 million hectares of land.
 That's about 10 times the size of Tasmania.

-To protect animal and plant life, many states and territories have rules about using drones in national parks.
-In many parks, you must apply to fly.
+To protect animal and plant life and visitors, many states and territories have rules about using drones in national parks and forest reserves.
+In many parks and reserves, you must apply to fly.

-Before you fly, you check your state or territory laws:
+Before you fly, you should check your state or territory laws:

 - New South Wales (NSW)